 Therefore, you are growing Strelitzia in your garden, be prepared to host frequent visits by birds.

-These plants enjoy moderate warmth and bright light and require moderate temperatures throughout the year.
+These plants enjoy a moderately warm climate, bright light (direct sun), and require moderate temperatures throughout the year.

-During the colder months of the year, Bird of paradise can tolerate temperatures of 55° degrees Fahrenheit.
+During the colder months of the year, Birds of paradise can tolerate temperatures of 55° degrees Fahrenheit.

-Make sure your plants are comfortable year-round and receive the best growing conditions, maintain temperatures in the range of 70 – 90° degrees Fahrenheit.
+Make sure your plants are comfortable year-round and receive the best growing conditions, Maintaining temperatures in the range of 70° – 90° degrees Fahrenheit.

-In its natural habitat, Strelitzias generally enjoy an adequate amount of light.
+In their natural habitat, Strelitzias generally enjoy an adequate amount of light.

 Too much intense heat or too much sunlight can damage the flowers.